open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexfc">fc</a></b></td>
         <td>object</td>
         <td>
-          fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed<br/>
+          fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexflexvolume">flexVolume</a></b></td>
         <td>object</td>
         <td>
-          flexVolume represents a generic volume resource that is provisioned/attached using an exec based plu<br/>
+          flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexflocker">flocker</a></b></td>
         <td>object</td>
         <td>
-          flocker represents a Flocker volume attached to a kubelet's host machine.<br/>
+          flocker represents a Flocker volume attached to a kubelet's host machine.
+This depends on the Flocker control service being running<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexgcepersistentdisk">gcePersistentDisk</a></b></td>
         <td>object</td>
         <td>
-          gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and th<br/>
+          gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>